-An Intake Counselor will be assigned and call you to learn about your family, developmental history, and special needs.
+An Intake Specialist will be assigned and call you to schedule a meeting in order to learn about your family, developmental history, and special needs.

-Within 120 days of assignment to an Intake Counselor, any assessment needed to determine eligibility will be completed.
-You will receive a phone call and letter from the Intake Counselor informing you whether or not you or your child has been found eligible to receive ongoing services from ACRC.
+Any assessment needed to determine eligibility will be completed.
+You will receive a phone call and letter from the Intake Specialist informing you whether or not you or your child has been found eligible to receive ongoing services from ACRC.
+This should be done no later than 120 days.